 CLOSING THOUGHTS ON WINNING THE LOSER’S GAME

 This was a good quick read, and it highlights several of the constant themes from other books I’ve read.
-Aside from the points I’ve already outlined, there are even more practical points that readers can employ in their personal finances.
+Aside from the points, I’ve already outlined, there are even more practical points that readers can employ in their personal finances.

-However, in my opinion, the book feels like a text-book at times and the jabs made towards those who don’t believe in evolution or global warming (yes, it was used to make some points… in an investment book) was out of place.
+However, in my opinion, the book feels like a textbook at times and the jabs made towards those who don’t believe in evolution or global warming (yes, it was used to make some points… in an investment book) were out of place.
 That notwithstanding, there are excellent examples, goals to strive toward, and thought-provoking questionnaires designed to help readers succeed in this Loser’s game we’re all in.

 I wish you the best of luck in your endeavors!
 Keep up the hard work, keep developing yourself, and keep cultivating Mêtis in your Money Matters.
 Diligently pursue excellence, my friends!